What is Cullen Skink?

 4 tablespoons of single cream

 2 teaspoons cornflour (mixed with a tablespoon of milk)

 4 medium potatoes (part boiled and diced)

 Melt the margarine in a large saucepan, add the onion and smoked haddock and simmer for 2 minutes.
-Add the part boiled potatoes and milk, and bring to the boil.
+Add the part boiled potatoes and milk and bring to a boil.
 Add the cornflour mixed with a tablespoon of milk.
-Cook for 2 minutes and then add the cream prior to serving.
+Cook for 2 minutes, and then add the cream prior to serving.